-- Home and Community Care – providing assistance at home with household chores, health and personal care for people aged over 65 years
+- Commonwealth Home Support Program – providing assistance at home with household chores, health and personal care for people aged over 65 years

-- Continence Aids Payment Scheme (CAPS) – an intellectual disability as a result of Tuberous Sclerosis falls under the list of eligible neurological conditions
+- Continence Aids Payment Scheme (CAPS) – an intellectual disability as a result of TSC falls under the list of eligible neurological conditions

-For a specific expense related to Tuberous Sclerosis, some not for profit organisations may be able to help.
-Each has their own eligibility criteria and most will require the support of a health professional.
+For a specific expense related to TSC, some not for profit organisations may be able to help.
+Each have their own eligibility criteria and most will require the support of a health professional.

 - The Steve Waugh Foundation focuses on rare diseases through their grants programme.
-Although Tuberous Sclerosis does not fall within their official grant guidelines, a number of TSC affected individuals have accessed funding through the foundation.
-For more information visit www.stevewaughfoundation.com.au
+Although TSC does not fall within their official grant guidelines, a number of TSC affected individuals have accessed funding through the foundation.
+For further information: https://stevewaughfoundation.com.au/

-Community organisations in your local area may also be able to offer assistance.
+Community organisations and local councils in your local area may also be able to offer assistance.

 - Carers organisations in each state can offer advice and information on financial assistance.
 They also offer information on requesting flexible work to accommodate your caring responsibilities, your disability or health condition.
-Find the Carers organization in your state through www.carersaustralia.com.au/about-us/contact/
+Find the carers organization in your state: https://carersaustralia.com.au/about-us/contact/

 - The Association for Children with a Disability provides, a guide to services and support for a child with a disability and the whole family under the theme of ‘Through the Maze’.
-For further information: https://acd.org.au for more information.
+For further information: https://acd.org.au

 - Centrelink payment finder can help to identify payments and other assistance to suit your family circumstance.
-To use the payment finder, see www.humanservices.gov.au/customer/payment-finder
+To use the payment finder: https://humanservices.gov.au/customer/payment-finder